Obstetrics and Gynecology

 Preterm labor (PTL) is often defined as uterine contractions (four or more/20 minutes or eight or more/hour) and documented cervical change with intact membranes at 20-36 6/7 weeks.
 In addition to cervical change, many (including us) would consider as additional evidence of preterm labor a transvaginal ultrasound cervical length less than 20 mm or 20-29 mm with a positive fetal fibronectin (FFN).

-Over 12% of all U.S. births in 2009 were preterm and the increasing incidence may be due to many factors, including iatrogenic multiple gestations and women postponing childbearing, with pregnancy occurring at a later maternal age with more medical co-morbidities.
+Over 9.5% of all U.S. births in 2014 were preterm.
 The majority of preterm births are due to spontaneous etiologies such as PTL and preterm premature rupture of the membranes.

 Symptoms of PTL are often non-specific and include cramps, abdominal “tightenings,” low backache, pelvic pressure, increased vaginal discharge and spotting.
 Nevertheless, because these symptoms are non-specific, the majority (70-80%) of women who present with signs and symptoms of preterm labor will deliver at term.